temporalio/proposals/all-sdk/external-client-configuration.md

 will allow code to seamlessly switch between profiles such as between a dev-server and cloud.
 The same configuration must work across all SDKs/CLIs.

+### Why?

+What are the reasons for building this?

+* Users want to switch environments without changing their code, but today they cannot.
+* Our samples should be able to be run on multiple environments including cloud, but today they are localhost only.

 ### Goals

 * Common, well-specified configuration format usable by Temporal tooling for client options